luhmann/daenen-react/README.md

 > n latest

 to get the latest and finest version of node.
 You can also install a specific version of node, see the `n`-help for more information.
-You could also use nvm for the same purposes.
+You could also use nvm for the same purpose.

 # Installation